dann1/one-deploy/arch_single_local.md

 # Single Front-end & Local Storage

 In this scenario we will have a single front-end hosting all the OpenNebula services and a set of hosts that will act as hypervisors to run Virtual Machines (VM).
-Let’s us review some the main components.
+Let us review some of the main components.
 <p align="center">
 <img src="images/arch_local.png" width="60%">
 </p>